open-cloud/xos/docs/example_service.md

 (or write a new)
 [service profile](https://guide.opencord.org/service-profiles.html).
 This tutorial uses the existing R-CORD profile for illustrative purposes.
-These profile definitions currently live in the `profile_manifest` directory of (https://github.com/opencord/platform-install/), which corresponds to the `CORD_ROOT/build/platform-install/profile_manifests` directory in your downloaded copy of the CORD source tree.
+These profile definitions currently live in the (https://github.com/opencord/rcord) repository.
+Additional related playbooks reside in the (https://github.com/opencord/platform-install/) for historical reasons.

 ## Development Environment